RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Evaluation

-\textbf{Benchmarks.} We adopt three representative long-context benchmarks for evaluation. \begin{itemize}[leftmargin=*] \itemsep{0em} \item $\infty$-Bench\cite{zhang2024inftybench}: this benchmark consists of 7 tasks, including three retrieval tasks (PassKey retrieval, Number retrieval, KV retrieval) and four realistic tasks (code debugging, dialogue and multiple-choices questions).
-The average context length of $\infty$-Bench is over 100K tokens. \item RULER\cite{hsieh2024ruler}: a comprehensive long-context benchmark consisting of 4 categories and 13 tasks, including retrieval, multi-hop tracing, aggregation, and QA tasks.
-It contains prompts of different lengths from 4K to 128K, allowing us to determine the actual context window size of models. \item Needle-in-a-haystack~\cite{needle}: it challenges the models to accurately retrieve information (the "needle") hidden within a lengthy document (the "haystack"). \end{itemize}
+\textbf{Benchmarks.} We adopt three representative long-context benchmarks for evaluation. \begin{itemize}[leftmargin=*] \itemsep{0em} \item $\infty$-Bench~\citep{zhang2024inftybench}: this benchmark consists of 7 tasks, including three retrieval tasks (passKey retrieval, number retrieval, KV retrieval) and four realistic tasks (code debugging, math find, dialogue and multiple-choices questions).
+The average context length of $\infty$-Bench is over 100K tokens. \item RULER~\citep{hsieh2024ruler}: a comprehensive long-context benchmark consisting of 4 categories and 13 tasks, including retrieval, multi-hop tracing, aggregation, and QA tasks.
+The prompt length ranges from 4K to 128K, allowing us to determine the actual context window size of models. \item Needle-in-a-haystack~\citep{needle}: it challenges the models to accurately retrieve information (the ``needle") hidden within a lengthy document (the ``haystack"). \end{itemize}